Good SAT Scores: Ivy League Plus Edition

 During the COVID-19 epidemic, many schools broke with their normal testing policies and have gone test optional indefinitely.
 Schools with test optional policies do not require you to send your SAT or ACT scores as part of your admissions application, and not submitting standardized test scores will not adversely impact your chances of getting in.

 Since the COVID-19 pandemic has ended, some schools have retained their test optional policies, while others have reinstated their SAT/ACT score requirements in the admissions process.
 For instance, in 2023, Columbia University made its COVID-era test optional policy permanent for admissions, and some other schools have followed suit.
-At the same time, some schools, like MIT, have dropped their COVID-era test optional policies and reinstated their SAT/ACT admissions requirement.
+At the same time, some schools, like Yale and MIT, have dropped their COVID-era test optional policies and reinstated their SAT/ACT admissions requirement.

 To stay on top of SAT/ACT admissions requirements for your schools of choice, it’s important to check admissions websites and do your research!
 You can also check out this article for a list of every school that's currently test optional.